chobolife/study_english/bread_barbershop/Season_1/04_Job_Test.md

 * * *
 - Where is that kid?
 He's gonna pay for every cent of fixing my roof!
 - Hey!
 That's the place!
-- This is the famous Bread Barbershop right?
+- This is the famous Bread Barbershop, right?
 - Are you the owner?
 - The flying billboard idea was super cool.
 - Yeah, now you do our hair.
 * * *
 - I'm so sorry Master Bread.
 I know I messed up, but I'll pay for your roof and stuff.
 - Wilk!
 So glad you're back in one piece.
 That was the test, you passed it.
 You can start to work here right away.
 - I ... really?
-- I'll do whatever you ask of me.
+I'll do whatever you ask of me.
 I'll work so hard, sir.
 - Okay, I'm sure you will.
 * * *
-- Whoa, there it is again! the flying billboard.
+- Whoa, there it is again!
+The flying billboard.
 - It gets better anytime I see it.
 - Master, how much longer do I have to do this?
 - Hang in there kid.
 Almost lunch break.
-- You got it, master Bread.
+- You got it, Master Bread.